Data science has become a cornerstone of the modern world.

 Predictive analytics in disease prevention

 Predictive analytics is a data science technique that can significantly aid in disease prevention.
-By analysing trends and patterns in health data, potential outbreaks can be identified and controlled more effectively.
+By analyzing trends and patterns in health data, potential outbreaks can be identified and controlled more effectively.

 This proactive approach can transform global health outcomes.

 Data science algorithms are increasingly deployed in the banking sector to detect and prevent fraudulent transactions.

 Through machine learning, patterns of fraud can be identified quickly, improving security for both institutions and their customers.